jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 .. code-block:: shell

-  TypeError: elevator() got an unexpected keyword argument 'above_weight_limit'.
-Did you mean 'number_pushed'?
+  TypeError: elevator() got an unexpected keyword argument 'above_weight_limit'

 because the test called the ``elevator`` :ref:`function<what is a function?>` with 3 keyword arguments (``doors_clear``, ``above_weight_limit`` and ``number_pushed``) and the :ref:`function<what is a function?>` only allows calls with 2 arguments (``doors_clear`` and ``number_pushed``)